suneetnangia/wasm-orchestration-with-spin/README.md

 ## How Do We Run Wasm on Kubernetes (K8s)

-K8s makes use of containerd shims to replace the underlying container engine, one such shim is provided by Spin (a framework to run wasm components), please refer to [Wasm on K8s doc](docs/wasm-on-k8s.md) for more details.
+K8s makes use of containerd shims to replace the underlying container engine, one such shim is provided for Spin (a framework to run wasm components), please refer to [Wasm on K8s doc](docs/wasm-on-k8s.md) for more details.

 ## Solution Overview